Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/EditData/EditKmlGroundOverlay/README.md

 ## About the data

-The [image](https://libapps.s3.amazonaws.com/accounts/55937/images/1944.jpg) is an aerial view of the campus of the University of Oregon.
+The image used in this sample is an [aerial view of the campus of the University of Oregon](https://libapps.s3.amazonaws.com/accounts/55937/images/1944.jpg).
 This imagery was taken in 1944 by the U.S. Army Corps of Engineers.
-It is publicly available on the University of Oregon libraries [website](https://researchguides.uoregon.edu/online-aerial-photography).
-It is also available on [ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=1f3677c24b2c446e96eaf1099292e83e).
+It is publicly available as [Online Aerial Imagery](https://researchguides.uoregon.edu/online-aerial-photography) hosted by Oregon University Library.
+It is also available as a Portal item on ArcGIS Online as [University of Oregon Campus Aerial Imagery - 1944](https://arcgisruntime.maps.arcgis.com/home/item.html?id=1f3677c24b2c446e96eaf1099292e83e).

 ## Tags